 - Tightness of the skin

-- Thick calluses on the palms and soles
+- Thick calluses and blisters on the palms and soles

 Symptoms of severe hand-foot syndrome include: